kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/LICENSES/TRADEMARK_POLICY.md

 **You may:**

-✅ Include diagrams in presentations, papers, tutorials (CC BY-SA 4.0)
+✅ Include diagrams in presentations, papers, tutorials (CC BY 4.0)
 ✅ Adapt or remix visuals with attribution maintained
 ✅ Use in documentation or educational materials